Xinrui-Fang/HCI-DL/Sequential/LSTM/README.md

 This work follows from **[Time Series Prediction using LSTM with PyTorch in Python](https://stackabuse.com/time-series-prediction-using-lstm-with-pytorch-in-python/)**.
 The task is to predict flight travelling passengers.
 This is a good example for time series prediction with LSTM.

 ## Dataset
 Please install dataset with `pip install seaborn` or `conda install seaborn`, we use `flight` dataset in this library.
+The datset contains 144 months (12 years) flight data, we will use first 132 months' data to predict last 12 months data.

 ## Build and Run
 The working file structure should look like this: